tlevine/ypotf/docs/interacting.rst

   thing that it lacks is the exact dates of sending.
-* It provides a record of the historical subscriber list that is easy to view in a mail user agent. aggregation of the first type of message.
+* It provides a record of the historical subscriber list that is easy to view in a mail user agent.
+* It provides the full list of recipients that were intended in the batch, whereas the first kind of message includes only the ones for whom sending was successful.

+if sending fails on the seventh of 12 recipients, this can help you see who

+aggregation of the first type of message.
 Note that this does not have all of the information that the first sort of message does; the exact dates are missing, and this message is saved regardless of whether the